godlev/LANnventory/README.md

 Stored PostgreSQL, InfluxDB and Shoutrrr secrets are protected from browser readback, but the local `config_v2.yaml` file still contains the real values.

-Protect the LANventory data/config directory using appropriate filesystem permissions.
+Protect the LANnventory data/config directory using appropriate filesystem permissions.

 ## Runtime requirements

-LANventory currently inherits the WatchYourLAN ARP discovery architecture.
+LANnventory currently inherits the WatchYourLAN ARP discovery architecture.

 Real LAN scanning is intended primarily for Linux.